Nominal Relative Clauses

 'Why' is a nominal relative pronoun introducing 'why you called me' as a nominal relative clause and the object of the verb 'know.'

-Nominal relative clauses are objects or subjects, but adjectival relative clauses are adjectives that add information to the preceding noun or noun phrase.
-Pay attention to the examples below:
+Nominal relative clauses act as nouns, but relative clauses act as adjectives that add information to the preceding noun or noun phrase.
+Compare the examples below:

 I know the man whose book you have bought.